anu-gtb/StudentMentalHealthBot/README.md

 # StudentMentalHealthBot

 # Introduction
-This project is a chatbot application for students that utilizes GPT-2 model for their basic mental health support and information.
+This project is a web application for students utilizing GPT-2 model developed for their basic mental health support and information.
+In this app, students can ask queries about anything that affects their mental health.

 This app can also be used by visually disabled students as this app contains a feature of speech recognition and then bot responds with an audio for them.